IversenCarpeNoctem/logo-switcher/readme.txt

 3. Navigate to **Appearance**, then click on **Customize** to upload your logo.
 Note that this will only add the logo to the login page of your website.
 To include the logo on your actual website, use one of the functions provided under "How to use".

 == Changelog ==
+= 2.1 =
+* General maintenance and optimisation of the plugin.

+= 2.0 =
+* Introduces logo_switcher_image_tag(), which produces the img-tag, with the option to add classes.
+* Introduces logo_switcher_link_tag(), which is an alias of logo_switcher_print().
+* Introduces a cleaner uninstalling process.
+* Compatibility with WordPress 5.0.

+= 1.2.3 =
+* Optimisation of the CSS on the "Log In" page.
+* Updated minimum version of WordPress to 4.0 to ensure future compatibility for the plugin.

 = 1.2.2 =
 * Streamlined the process of uploading a logo